Coma: Diagnosis

 Although diagnosis of coma is simple, investigating the underlying cause of onset can be rather challenging.
-As such, after gaining stabilization of the patient's airways, breathing and circulation (the basic ABCs) various diagnostic tests, such as physical examinations and imaging tools (CT scan, MRI, etc.) are employed to access the underlying cause of the coma.
+As such, after gaining stabilization of the patient's airways, breathing and circulation (the basic ABCs) various diagnostic tests, such as physical examinations and imaging tools (CT scan, MRI, etc.) are used to diagnose the underlying cause of the coma.

-When an unconscious person enters a hospital, the hospital utilizes a series of diagnostic steps to identify the cause of unconsciousness.
+When an unconscious person enters a hospital, the hospital uses a series of diagnostic steps to identify the cause of unconsciousness.
 According to Young, the following steps should be taken when dealing with a patient possibly in a coma: